Going out on a limb here

 I’ve done it in private for years.
 I’m wondering, can I do the same here?

-In other words, do you only want good things in this newsletter?
+In other words, do you only want good1 things in this newsletter?
 Finished, shiny, I’m Jake Morley and I Endorse This Message things?
 Or might you also be open to raw, unfinished-but-interesting things?
 There’s no wrong answer as such.

 As a test, here’s a recording of me trying to write a song.

 In a bit of a funk one day, I picked up a guitar, hit record on a voice note and started singing the first things that came into my head - a self-righteous, repetitive stream of consciousness about my mood and the music industry.
-I can't find anything to rhyme with 'return'.
-Particular indignation seems to have been reserved for singer-songwriters who wear hats.
+I can't find anything to rhyme with 'return'2.
+Particular indignation seems to have been reserved for singer-songwriters who wear hats3.
 It does eventually develop a kind of mad magic, but ultimately is just another of many lost ideas.

 Take a listen:

 … 7 min 40 of your life wasted?!

 It may not be my best work, but there’s something about hearing an idea unfold that holds my attention.
 Every line is the first time that line has been sung.
 I can hear my brain laying the track as it hurtles along.
 You don’t always get that from studio recordings where you’re actually hearing the 100th performance.

 To me, writing isn’t just about coming up with a great final product.
 It’s about meeting who you are today in all their ugly glory, giving them the space to speak.
 People may never even hear what you write today, let alone enjoy it.
 That doesn’t mean it’s failed or has no value.
 Truly creative acts are (I believe) inherently valuable.